Easy Chicken Noodle Soup

 Instructions

 • Heat the butter in a large stockpot over medium heat.
-Add the onion, carrots, celery, 1 teaspoon of salt, and ½ teaspoon of pepper.
+Add the onion, carrots, celery, salt, and pepper.
 Cook, stirring occasionally, until softened, about 10 minutes.

 • Add the garlic and oregano.
 Cook, stirring constantly, until fragrant, about 1 minute.
-Add the chicken, the bay leaves and the remaining salt and pepper.
+Add the chicken and the bay leaves.

 • Add the water, and bring everything to a boil over medium-high heat.
 Reduce the heat to medium-low and simmer, covered, until the chicken is cooked through, about 25 minutes.